HaniShakrah/Text-Sentiment-Web-App/README.md

 # Text Sentiment Web App

 The goal of this project was to gain experience with tools/concepts I have never used before, specifically Flask, HTML/CSS, Optuna, and TF-IDF feature extraction.

-In the process, I developed an interactive web app that allows for real-time prediction of text sentiment.
+In the process, I developed an interactive web app built on Flask that leverages machine learning for real-time prediction of text sentiment.
+Performed was data exploration, feature extraction, model selection, hyperparameter tuning, model deployment, and website design.

 # Included in this repository: